7. Work and Kinetic Energy#

 The Model

 The bullet is treated as a point mass moving in a straight line through the boards.
-The interaction with the wood is modeled as a constant average stopping force acting opposite the direction of motion over the total penetration distance.
-Gravity and air resistance are neglected because their contributions to the work over the short stopping distance are negligible.
-The bullet is assumed to come to rest after penetrating the boards, so all of its initial kinetic energy is removed by the work done by the stopping force.
+The wood exerts an average stopping force opposite the bullet’s motion over the full penetration distance.
+Gravity and air resistance are neglected because the stopping interaction is dominated by the wood over a short distance.
+The bullet comes to rest, so the wood removes the bullet’s initial kinetic energy.

 The Math

-The total stopping distance is the combined thickness of the boards.
-Each board has thickness \(0.75\ \mathrm{in}\), so the total penetration distance is
+The total stopping distance is the combined thickness of the eight boards.

 The Conclusion